 And it’s hard to feel courageous in loose-fitting drowsy bear jammies.”

-While depression can be an issue for Grandma and Grandpa (proven by the fact that it’s one of Frontida’s most read posts), studies show anxiety actually hits twice as often.
+While depression can be an issue for Grandma and Grandpa (proven by the fact that it’s one of Frontida Assisted Living’s most read posts), studies show anxiety actually hits twice as often as depression.

 Want to help?
 Identifying the “why” is the first part of the battle.
 Maybe it’s one of these creepy-crawlies.